 Two great ideas grew out from the impactful school year and summer program.
 The first was Urban Yogis, a series of 13 videos produced by the Chopra Well, the Chopra family’s YouTube station.
 The videos highlighted the work of Life Camp, and as well the positive effects of yoga on incarcerated youth, sufferers of hypertension, kids transitioning out of foster care, as well as celebrities and artists.

 The second idea was Hip-Hop yoga: to use culturally relevant music to help draw kids into a yoga practice.
 Using music with yoga is of course not new.
 There are many teachers who regularly use music to set mood and tone.
-There are classes taught that make copious use of top 40 and current music – and of course many teachers who remain purist, and whose classes are silent save for the slots of vegas no deposit 2009 sound of breathing.
+There are classes taught that make copious use of top 40 and current music – and of course many teachers who remain purist, and whose classes are silent save for the sound of breathing.
 Hip-Hop Yoga would distinguish itself from the other music-based classes through the combination of original music with inspirational lyrics, all written by the kids based on their experiences in practice.